zalando/zalando.github.io/docs/using/licensing.md

 For both using and releasing Open source Software, there is the challenge of understanding and respecting the licenses of your project dependencies.
 The purpose of this document is to outline what licenses to avoid, which ones you can freely use and which licenses comes with special requirements.

+### _tl:dr_

+* Any dependency with a permissive license can be used
+* Only use Copyleft licensed code if you plan NOT to distribute outside Zalando
+* Make sure to investigate the specific terms of the copyleft licenses
+* You cannot use AGPL licensed code
+* You cannot use unlicensed code

+---

 Overall there are 3 types of licenses which you can use:

 * [Permissive licenses](#permissive-licenses)